 FACT: Primates are divided into 2 basic groups which include the wet-nosed primates and the dry-nosed primates.

-Strepsirhini are the more primitive of the two primate groups.
+The wet-nosed primates (Strepsirhini) are the more primitive of the two primate groups.
 Strepsirhini include about 85 species of lemurs, galagos, lorises and pottos.
-Strepsirhini are commonly referred to as "wet-nosed primates" due to the fact that they have a rhinarium, a moist surface surrounding their nostrils.
+The wet-nosed primates are so named for their rhinarium, a moist surface surrounding their nostrils.

 FACT: The earliest known primates belonged to the genus Altiatlasius.

 Some of the earliest known primates belonged to the genus Altiatlasius, a group of mammals that appeared about 60 million years ago during the Paleocene Epoch.
 These early primates were squirrel-like in both their size and appearance.

 FACT: Colugos are the closest living relatives to primates.

 Colugos are tree-dwelling mammals and are adept gliders.
 They are thought to be the closest living relative to the primates.
 The next closest relatives to primates and colugos are the treeshrews.

 FACT: Most primates are higly social and form complex social units.